Hanasagi/audioRecorderJS/README.md

 ## Credits&nbsp;:

-This script was entirely done by ARMANDO Julien as part of individual projects led by the IUT of Nice during the health crisis that affected the whole world.
+This script was entirely done by ARMANDO Julien as part of individual projects led by the IUT of Nice during the pandemic that affected the whole world.
 Here the link to access IUT website&nbsp;: <http://unice.fr/iut/presentation/accueil>

 The displayed charts are made by another script called Chart.js and available here&nbsp;: <https://www.chartjs.org/>